rmcanany/SolidEdgeHousekeeper/README.md

 **Expressions**

-An `expression` is similar to a formula in Excel.
-Expressions enable more complex manipulations of the `Replace` string.
+An `expression` is basically a program.
+It enables more complex manipulations of the `Replace` string.
 To create one, click the `Expression Editor` button on the input editor form.

+There are two programming languages available, `NCalc` and `VB`.
+Choose which one to use on the **Configuration Tab -- General Page**. `VB` is a full-featured programming language.
+Explaining its use is beyond the scope of this Help Topic.  `NCalc` is more like a formula in Excel.
+Some of its features are detailed below.

 ![Expression Editor](My%20Project/media/expression_editor.png)

-You can perform string processing, create logical expressions, do arithmetic, and, well, almost anything.
+With `NCalc` you can perform string processing, create logical expressions, do arithmetic, and, well, almost anything.
 The available functions are listed below.
 Like Excel, the expression must return a value.
 Nested functions are the norm for complex manipulations.
 Unlike Excel, multi-line text is allowed, which can make the code more readable.

 You can check your expression using the `Test` button.
 If there are undefined variables, for example `%{Custom.Engineer}`, it prompts you for a value.
 When you are satisfied with your expression, dismiss the dialog by clicking the `X` on the upper right.
 The expression will be copied to the clipboard.
 Click in the desired Replace text box and type CTRL-V.

 You can `Save` or `Save As` your expression with the buttons provided.
 Retreive them with the `Saved Expressions` drop-down.
 That drop-down comes with a few examples.
 You can study those to get the hang of it.
 To learn more, click the `Help` button.
 That opens a web site with lots of useful information, and links to more.

-Available functions
+`NCalc` functions

 `concat()`, `contains()`, `convert()`, `count()`, `countBy()`, `dateAdd()`, `dateTime()`, `dateTimeAsEpoch()`, `dateTimeAsEpochMs()`, `dictionary()`,`distinct()`, `endsWith()`, `extend()`, `first()`, `firstOrDefault()`, `format()`, `getProperties()`, `getProperty()`, `humanize()`, `if()`, `in()`, `indexOf()`, `isGuid()`, `isInfinite()`, `isNaN()`, `isNull()`, `isNullOrEmpty()`, `isNullOrWhiteSpace()`, `isSet()`, `itemAtIndex()`, `jObject()`, `join()`, `jPath()`, `last()`, `lastIndexOf()`, `lastOrDefault()`, `length()`, `list()`, `listOf()`, `max()`, `maxValue()`, `min()`, `minValue()`, `nullCoalesce()`, `orderBy()`, `padLeft()`, `parse()`, `parseInt()`, `regexGroup()`, `regexIsMatch()`, `replace()`, `retrieve`, `reverse()`, `sanitize()`, `select()`, `selectDistinct()`, `setProperties()`, `skip()`, `Sort()`, `Split()`, `startsWith()`, `store()`, `substring()`, `sum()`, `switch()`, `take()`, `throw()`, `timeSpan()`, `toDateTime()`, `toLower()`, `toString()`, `toUpper()`, `try()`, `tryParse()`, `typeOf()`, `where()`